Kegbot/kegbot-server/docs/source/user-guide/index.rst

 system.
 Much of the documentation is still a work in progress, so please bear with us and pardon the dust.

-This document is intended for anyone interested in building or extending a Kegbot system.

 If you want to get started right now, you can jump straight to :ref:`kegbot-install`.